Letsoku: Cultural symbolism

-Letsoku in Southern-Africa has been used to mark important stages of human life growth, like puberty, marriage and graduation from initiantion schools in setswana known as bojale and bogwera.
+Letsoku in Southern Africa has been used to mark important stages of human life growth, like puberty, marriage and graduation from initiation schools in setswana known as bojale and bogwera.
 In some parts of Botswana, the ethnic groups still use letsoku to cover bodies of the initiates.Their caretakers help shave their heads and cover their bodies with red or maroon.
 It is believed that letsoku keeps initiates warm at the circumcision school.
 The girls are covered enough to ward off winter colds.
 In the past young girls used to wear fringed skirts (makgabe) with letsoku used to cover each stand of the fringe skirt.The Basotho have a leather apron called semola which is made for young women when they are received from the initiation school.
 The apron is decorated with red letsoku, which signifies womanhood.
 Other traditional celebrations like welcoming the bride into a new family are marked by the application of letsoku.
-In the culture of the San people, during the girls' puberty rituals, a young girl is isolated in her hut at her first mensturation.
+In the culture of the San people, during the girls' puberty rituals, a young girl is isolated in her hut at her first menstruation.
 The women of the tribe perform a dance of the Eland Bull where they imitate the mating behaviour of eland cows, the girl is said to be suffering from the 'eland illness', in her seclusion she is ritually painted with red letsoku, wood ash and charcoal, all mixed with animal fat and plant pigments.
 As part of the marriage ritual a man gives the fat from the eland's heart to the parents of the girl, at a later stage the girl is anointed with the fat mixed with red letsoku as a way to mark her as a married woman.

 The Namibian Himba women are known for the red letsoku that they apply on their whole bodies as a symbol of womanhood, the red letsoku is only applied by married women and young woman who just started their menstruation.
 They are constantly adorned with red ochre/letsoku made into a paste of a mixture of butter, fat, and red letsoku, known as otjize.
 The paste is applied to skin and hair.